 A new year is a perfect time to form habits and set goals for the year ahead.
-Whilst you might be exercising or taking up a new hobby, why not make some digital resolutions for your business in 2021 to protect yourself against cyber-attacks and online fraud?
+While you might be setting ambitious goals or taking up a new hobby, why not make some cyber security resolutions for your business in 2022 to protect yourself against cyber-attacks and online fraud?

 - Ensure all my passwords are unique and complex.